edriclugard/edriclugard/cm9fefwlu00120al4a94r1tqz.md

 Sentences should be direct, short, and well-structured.
 Each sentence must have a purpose.

-## Structure and Formatting are Important.
+## Structure and Formatting are Important

 Regardless of how clear and concise a document may be, poor sentence structure will confuse the readers, hence why a writer must present information in a clean and organized manner to make reading easier.